fengxia41103/myblog/content/dev/kvm.md

 &mdash; [Advanced snapshots w/ libvirt][4] by
 Redhat, [QEMU snapshot doc][3], and a [blog][5] whose diagram I'm copying below which explained well what these snapshots are related.
 In a nutshell, external snapshot keeps a _pointer_ to its base image (**backing files**).
 Any new writes will then be applied to the snapshot image, not the backing file &rarr; this feels like git commits and branches, isn't it?

 [4]: https://kashyapc.fedorapeople.org/virt/infra.next-2015/Advanced-Snapshots-with-libvirt-and-QEMU.pdf
 [5]: http://blog.programster.org/kvm-creating-thinly-provisioned-guests

+> An example diagram is shown below in which 3 guests are cloned from a
+> base image, which is then updated, and a 4th guest is then cloned off
+> the updated base image.
+With all 5 virtual machines, the storage needs
+> is only about 4.4 GB (the size of the base image).An example diagram
+> is shown below in which 3 guests are cloned from a base image, which
+> is then updated, and a 4th guest is then cloned off the updated base
+> image.
+With all 5 virtual machines, the storage needs is only about
+> 4.4 GB (the size of the base image).
+>

 <figure class="center-align responsive-image">
   <svg xmlns="http://www.w3.org/2000/svg"